Yyx2626/HTGTSrep/HTGTSrep/README.md

   * plyr

 ## Run pipeline

+### Prepare metadata file

+Metadata file is a tabular text file, which should at least containing these columns: Library, Sequencing, Primer, MID, Adapter

+The sample name (in file name) is determined by Library + "\_" + Sequencing;
+for example, if Library=ABC, Sequencing=DEF, then the inferred sample name in filename is ABC\_DEF.

+### Run HTGTSrep pipeline

 To run the pipeline, you should always activate HTGTS-Rep environment except you have all dependent softwares installed.

     source activate HTGTSrep